OpenTranslationBible/open-bible/en-GB/18.Job/md/job-01.md

 ## Job 1:22

-In all this, Job did not sin or blame God.
+Throughout all these events, Job did not sin or accuse God of wrongdoing.